-The Trustees have appointed Mercer as the Investment Adviser to the Scheme.
-Mercer provides advice as and when the Trustees require it, as well as raising any investment-related issues, of which it believes the Trustees should be aware.
-Matters on which the Mercer expects to provide advice to the Trustees include the following:
+The Trustees have appointed First Actuarial as the Investment Adviser to the Scheme.
+First Actuarial provides advice as and when the Trustees require it, as well as raising any investment-related issues, of which it believes the Trustees should be aware.
+Matters on which First Actuarial expects to provide advice to the Trustees include the following: